Column01/AI-Function-Agent/README.md

     "type": "function",
     "function": {
         "name": "say_hello",
-        "description": "Says hello to someone, the returned value is the message that was sent.
-Alternatively sends a custom message to someone when one is specified", "parameters": {
+        "description": "Says hello to someone, the returned value is the message that was sent.", "parameters": {
             "type": "object",
             "properties": {